zhiqiangf/eco-gotests/tests/sriov/README.md

 This directory contains SRIOV tests adapted from the OpenShift tests private repository and additional test suites for SR-IOV operator testing.
 The tests have been modified to work with the eco-gotests framework and infrastructure.

+**✨ New:** All tests now include comprehensive logging with phase markers, structured key-value logging, and equivalent `oc` commands for manual verification.
+See [Comprehensive Logging](#comprehensive-logging) section below.

 ## Test Files

 - `sriov_basic_test.go` - Main test file containing the SRIOV basic test cases